openxthinking/bullet-docs/docs/customization.md

 Tips for the perfect image.

 - The product pictures should be appealing.
-- Plain white backgrounds are always better to view the image.
+- Plain white backgrounds are always better for viewing the image.
-- Use a mannequin or model to display for products like clothes, accessories etc.
+- Use a mannequin or model to display products like clothes, accessories, etc.
 - The product should have different angular images for better interpretation and not just one.
-- Use only high resolution images.
-Image should never be blurred or pixelated.
+- Use only high-resolution images.
+The image should never be blurred or pixelated.
 - Using a consistent aspect ratio for all the images.

 ---